-In India, the reform and its new way of working across UN agencies and across ministries in an integrated approach faced its first test in March 2020 with the outbreak of the novel coronavirus disease, which led to several waves of infections and over half a million deaths.
-The UN Country Team's (UNCT) Joint COVID-19 task force and the UN socio-economic response plan to COVID-19 tested new approaches to management, approaches to shared back-office support and new management arrangements embodied in the leadership of the Resident Coordinator directly reporting to, and representing, the United Nations Secretary-General.
+In India, the reform and its new way of working across UN agencies and across Ministries in an integrated approach faced its first test in March 2020 with the outbreak of COVID-19, which led to several waves of infections and over half a million deaths.
+The UN Country Team's (UNCT) Joint COVID-19 task force, UN Joint Health Response and Socio-Economic Response Plan tested new approaches and management arrangements. as embodied.

-The "all hands on deck" approach adopted by the UNCT in India, supported by the Resident Coordinator's Office (RCO) during the COVID-19 pandemic served as a proof of concept for the implementation of the UN reforms in India and taught the entire UNCT that the new way of working was indispensable for managing the cascade of new crises and risks that today seem to be emerging from one day to another-from the COVID-19 pandemic to the conflict in Ukraine, from the severe effects of climate change to disruptive technologies, from landslides in the Himalayas to flooding in Kerala.
+And the "all hands on deck" approach adopted by the UNCT in India, supported by the Resident Coordinator's Office (RCO) served as a proof of concept for the implementation of the UN reforms in India and taught the entire UNCT that the new way of working was indispensable for managing the cascade of new crises-from the COVID-19 pandemic to the conflict in Ukraine, from the severe effects of climate change to disruptive technologies, from landslides in the Himalayas to flooding in Kerala.